BIATeam/BIADocs/docs/30-DeveloperGuide/30-Front/40-CustomizePrimeNGTheme.md

 ---

 # Customize PrimeNG Theme
-## License Ultima theme is requiered
+## License Ultima theme is required
 The PrimeNG theme chosen for this framework is the <a href="https://www.primefaces.org/ultima-ng/">Ultima theme</a>.

 To customize the bia theme and regenerate the css from the scss files you should by this theme <a href="https://www.primefaces.org/store/templates.xhtml">here.
 Click PrimeNG + "BUY" on ultima theme</a>.
 Adapt the license to your need (commercial or not).